seiyaaaa0308/collision_detection/README.md

 The GUI has a DICOM viewer function, pointing function, and contact detection function.
 We are currently developing this system with the goal of using it for safety checks before surgery.

-Using this GUI collision detection between Convex-Hull and Point Cloud is executed.
+In this GUI collision detection between Convex-Hull and Point Cloud is executed.
 In this code, Medical Robot(Convex-Hull) vs Patient(Point Cloud) is simulated.

 - There are second phases in detection method.